Day trip ideas outside of Winston-Salem

 Boone (90 minutes from Winston-Salem)

-This expedition is for the outdoor adventurer.
 Drive along the Blue Ridge Parkway, plus explore the breathtaking view from Grandfather Mountain’s peaks.
-Hop on the Tweetsie Railroad to see the beauty of the picturesque North Carolina mountains along a three-mile loop.
+Starting in April, you can hop on the Tweetsie Railroad to see the beauty of the picturesque mountains along a three-mile loop.

 Charlotte (90 minutes from Winston-Salem)